Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data

-The motion synthesis module is a central component of our framework, responsible for preserving the stylistic quality of motions in the DB, while capturing and reproducing their diversity in response to user-specified velocity commands.
-To achieve this, we adopt a VAE-based motion synthesis approach inspired by \citet{ling2020character}, which effectively models multiple motion modes by leveraging a MoE architecture.
-This approach comprises two substages: motion embedding and training an RL-based motion synthesis policy.
+The steerable motion synthesis module is a central component of our framework, responsible for preserving the stylistic quality of motions in the DB, while capturing and reproducing their diversity in response to steering commands.
+We adopt a VAE-based motion synthesis approach which effectively preserves the behavioral multi-modality in the motion data.
+This approach comprises two substages: motion embedding and the RL training of a motion synthesis policy.